Procedure Information

 - The chair presents an opening statement of the charges and the supporting evidence.

-- The accused student presents an opening statement of testimony or evidence to refute the charges.
+- The student presents an opening statement of testimony or evidence to refute the charges.

 - The Conduct Officer presents the case on behalf of the college.

 - The chair calls witnesses for the College.
-At the conclusion of each witness statement, the accused, the panel, or the chair may ask questions.
+At the conclusion of each witness statement, the student, the panel, or the chair may ask questions.
 Witnesses may be recalled as needed.

-- The chair calls witnesses for the accused.
-At the conclusion of each witness statement, the accused, the panel, or the chair may ask questions.
+- The chair calls witnesses for the student.
+At the conclusion of each witness statement, the student, the panel, or the chair may ask questions.
 Witnesses may be recalled as needed.

 - The chair presents a closing statement.